 AD Lulu's runes are much like those of an ADC.

-Attack Speed quints synergize too well with Fervor of Battle and you items to pass up.
+Attack Speed Quintessences synergize too well with Fervor of Battle and you items to pass up.

 I won't go too in-depth into Lulu's mastery page.
 As you can see, it is very similar and in some cases identical towards that of an ADC page.
 As Lulu, you act as a second ADC for your team if you have a tanky jungler to be your Frontline, and a strong peeling support to protect you, your mid, and your ADC.
 For the most part, this AD Lulu build is very similar to an ADC.

 The main choice that must be made in this mastery setup is Fervor of Battle vs. Warlord's Bloodlust.
-For a long time I preferred Fervor because it synergizes very well with Guinsoo's and Statikk Shiv, which adds to your splitpush and dueling potential.
-However, recent nerfs have led me to experiment with Warlords, as Lulu is heavily dependent on simply winning and snowballing lane.
-The extra life steal wins you a lot of fights early, and I think that for now it is worth the trade off.
+I prefer Fervor of Battle because it synergizes very well with Guinsoo's and Statikk Shiv, which adds to your splitpush and dueling potential.
+I have tested out both, and prefer going fervor.

 This is my standard start for nearly all occasions.
 As Lulu,your focus is to auto harass the enemy while staying out of range of their minions, as you are squishy.
 Blade offers sufficient sustain throughout the laning phase while you harass and zone the enemy.